 - relieving muscle stiffness and pain

 - relieving inflammation and pain in non-serious arthritic conditions and also in cases of rheumatic pain.

-As an anti-inflammatory, as well as a pain-relieving medicine, mucopolysaccharide polysulphate works by reducing the production of leukotriene and prostaglandins, natural inflammatory substances produced by the body in response to injury and also certain diseases.
-These substances cause pain, swelling and inflammation and when mucopolysaccharide polysulphate is applied to the affected areas, it reduces the pain.
+Movelat Cream contains two active ingredients mucopolysaccharide polysulfate (MPS) and salicylic acid.
+As an anti-inflammatory, as well as a pain-relieving medicine, MPS works by reducing the production of leukotriene and prostaglandins, natural inflammatory substances produced by the body in response to injury and also certain diseases.
+These substances cause pain, swelling and inflammation and when MPS is applied to the affected areas, it reduces the pain.

-Salicylic acid enhances the mucopolysaccharide polysulphate’s ability to penetrate the skin, by breaking down the protein, keratin, a part of the skin structure.
+Salicylic acid enhances the MPS’ ability to penetrate the skin, by breaking down the protein, keratin, a part of the skin structure.
 By loosening the outer layer of skin, the loosened skin is shed and the way of entry for the cream or gel is much easier.

 If you are unsure whether Movelat Cream is the right treatment option for you there are plenty of non-prescription alternatives that can be used to manage pain and inflammation, for example: